FeralAI/o2ptweaks.app/README.md

 * Download and install O2P_Tweak.apk from the release/assets page
 * Open the app
 * Allow O2P Tweaks to send you notifications when prompted.
-* Tap on "Enable JDSP"
+* Tap on "Enable JamesDSP"
 * Tap on "Install bundled JamesDSP..."

 	When asked: